 Some of the recipes that I’ve been relying on lately are different variations of these Egg Muffins.
 I’ve been tinkering with the measurements and ingredients for a little while and think I’ve come as close as I’ll get to a consistently delicious result.

-This version is one of my favourites.
-It’s loaded with prosciutto, red peppers, mushrooms, and green onion.
+These egg muffins in particular might just be my favourite yet!
+They’re loaded with prosciutto, red peppers, mushrooms, and green onion.
 They’re easy to make and delicious!
 They’re best served fresh out of the oven and piping hot!
 But they also keep very well in the fridge for 3-4 days so you can be sure that you’ll have breakfast ready to go for the week.
 In all honesty, I eat these cold, in the car, during my long commute to work when I will either blast some 90’s hip hop or listen to my new obsession: the Bon Apetit podcast on Spotify.

 The real beauty of these Egg Muffins is their versatility.
 You can substitute just about any ingredient combinations you want.
 Feel free to swap the prosciutto for bacon or a compliant sausage of choice, and use up any veggies you have in the fridge.
 Other combos I like: bacon, broccoli and leeks (a nod to the Quiche Loraine).
 Chorizo, potoato and kale (an egg muffin version of my Caldo Verde recipe).
 The list goes on!
 Like I said, I tested this a fair bit 😉

 2 Tips for Egg Muffins

 I found that there are 2 important factors that will impact the quality of your Egg Muffins:

 - Temperature: Resist the urge to bake the egg muffins at a high temperature.
 Eggs tend to taste best when cooked at low heat.
 Most recipes I’ve encountered suggest a 375F or higher oven.
 I’ve had far better results with a 325F oven for a longer period of time.
 Heck, you might even be able to get away with 300F.